knoxite/website/content/docs/storage-backends/content.md

 ### Nextcloud

-In order to use knoxite with Nextcloud, you need to use the WebDAV backend.
+You can use the WebDAV backend to connect knoxite to a Nextcloud instance.

-It is recommended to use a app password with knoxite.
-To generate a app password first, go to the settings page of your Nextcloud instance.
-Navigate to the Security-Section.
-In "Devices & sessions" you can generate a app password.
+It is recommended to use a app password.
+To generate an app password, go to the settings page of your Nextcloud instance.
+Navigate to the **Security** section.
+In **Devices & sessions** you can generate a new app password.

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_apppassword_step1.png">}}